 Step 3: Develop Prototype

-The completed SRD will act as a foundational guide to create a prototype or visual representation of the device platform, application, or other software.
+The completed SRD will serve as a foundational guide for creating a prototype or visual representation of the device platform, application, or other software.

-Drawing upon the shared understanding of the SRD gained in the previous step, the software partner begins the prototyping process by translating the documented requirements into tangible design elements, user interfaces, and interactive features.
-This iterative process involves close collaboration between the medical device company and the software partner, with frequent feedback loops to refine and iterate on the prototype based on evolving insights and requirements.
+Drawing on the shared understanding of the SRD from the previous step, the software partner begins prototyping by translating the documented requirements into tangible design elements, user interfaces, and interactive features.
+This iterative process involves close collaboration between the medical device company and the software partner, with frequent feedback loops to refine the prototype based on evolving insights and requirements.

 The prototype serves as a visual representation of the intended product, allowing stakeholders to visualize key functionalities, user interactions, and design aesthetics.
-Through this collaborative effort, the two parties are able to iteratively refine the prototype, incorporating feedback and making adjustments as necessary.
+Through this collaborative effort, the two parties can iteratively refine the prototype, incorporating feedback and making adjustments as necessary.

 One of the most commonly used software prototype creators, and the one we at Sequenex trust to help make our products, is Figma.